sireed-yyyy/Afya-Vault-website/README.md

-# Afya-Vault-website
-A Secure and Accessible Web Platform for Digital Health Records
+# Afya-Vault - Website (Simplified)

+A simplified website version of Afya-Vault for fast deployment.
+Use Demo Login to try features immediately.

+See README inside ZIP for usage.